 I'm Justin Bibee, M.A. candidate in Peace & Conflict studies at the School for International Training where I served as president of the SIT Student Association.
-I specialize in international human rights with a focus on peacebuilding and conflict transformation.
+I currently serve as shelter coordinator and case manager at Youth Services in the state of Vermont, specializing in youth homelessness and the right to adequate housing.
 From 2014 to 2016, I served as a United States Peace Corps Volunteer in Morocco where I published my first book, Human Rights in the Classroom, A Guide for Educators, and founded Humanac, Morocco's first ever volunteer-based human rights organization, earning me a spot as a Forbes 30 under 30 Social Entrepreneur Finalist and a United Nations' Young Entrepreneur of the Biennium nomination.

 As a Peace Corps Volunteer, I sought - and continue to seek - reform of the Peace Corps Act of 1961 to adopt strong human rights provisions by establishing a Human Rights Committee in every operating Peace Corps country.
 This committee, similar to others assembled by the Peace Corps, would host advocate training workshops while guiding, supporting and encouraging volunteers to raise awareness about human rights in their communities.
 You can read my essay We Must Adapt and Adopt, Reforming the Peace Corps Act published in Peace Corps Morocco's literary magazine PeaceWorks.